What does “konoha” mean in Japanese?

 Definition and meanings of “konoha”

-Let me start with the definition and meanings of “konoha”.
+Let me start with the definition and meanings of konoha.

-- konoha – 木の葉 (このは) : a noun meaning ‘leaf’ or specifically ‘winter leaf’ in Japanese.
+- konoha – 木の葉 (このは) : a noun meaning a ‘leaf’ or specifically ‘winter leaf’ in Japanese.
 This can also work as plural.
 Learn more about Japanese plural.

 Konoha in kanji

-Example #1: how to say “leaf” in Japanese
+How to say “leaf” in Japanese

 konoha ga ochi ta – 木の葉が落ちた (このはがおちた)